Virginia Tech® home

 Late to Class

-Many disability types may make arrival at class a challenge.
-Since attendance is often a graded element, it’s important that disabled students are not disadvantaged.
-SSD connected students are given priority registration, but this is often still not enough to accommodate students who need more than the traditional 15-minutes between classes.
-The expectation is that students with this accommodation should receive attendance credit, be allowed to complete opening classwork, etc. A few disabilities that are often supported by this accommodation are physical disabilities, mobility needs, or seizures.
+Disabilities can make arrival at class on time a challenge.
+Since attendance is often a graded element, it’s important that disabled students are not penalized.
+Often students need more than the traditional 15-minutes between classes.
+The expectation is that students with this accommodation should receive attendance credit, be allowed to complete opening classwork, etc.

 Remote Participation

-Under limited conditions remote access to class may be the only reasonable way to provide a student with access to the learning environment.
-A few potential examples could be when recovering from surgery or because of an emergent medical condition.
-Determining the reasonableness of remote access to class is a partnership between our access team advisors, instructor(s) and the student.
+Under very limited conditions, remote access to class may be a reasonable way to provide a student with access to the learning environment.
+Determining the reasonableness of remote access to class is a partnership between the access specialist and instructor(s).
 Common reasons when remote participation may not be reasonable are: synchronous group work is part of a graded learning objective, specialized tools or equipment are required, or remote access does not allow for an essential graded learning objective to be assessed.